 1. Focusing More on Technology Than People

-Of course, you want to get the technology components of your project right.
-You’ll meet with ERP vendors, analyze technical features, and conduct extensive testing to make sure everything works as it should.
+Of course, you want to get the technological components of your ERP project right.
+You should no doubt meet with ERP vendors, analyze technical features, and conduct extensive testing.

-However, it’s important to allocate just as much time to the people side of the project.
+However, it’s important to allocate just as much effort to the people side of the project.

-Any time you implement enterprise-wide software, you’re directly impacting the way your employees do their jobs.
-They’re asked to abandon their familiar best practices and adopt new workflows.
+Any time you implement enterprise software, you’re directly impacting business operations.
+Employees are asked to abandon their familiar best practices and adopt new workflows.
 Further, they’re tasked with learning the ins and outs of a system they’ve never used before.

 By prioritizing organizational change management (OCM), you can ensure you’re dedicating the time, money, and resources required to help your workforce successfully make this transition.

-In our ERP consulting experience, we’ve found that most of the time, ERP failures are caused by project teams that under-prioritize OCM, assuming that end-user training is enough to get their teams up to speed.
+In our ERP consulting experience, our computer software expert witnesses have found that most of the time, ERP failures are caused by project teams that under-prioritize OCM, assuming that end-user training is enough to get their teams up to speed.

 A Failed Payroll System Implementation